 If you have any foreign assets or accounts, the best thing you can do to protect yourself from penalties is to contact an experienced tax professional who understands all of these requirements and can make sure you remain on good terms with the IRS.

 If you think you may have already failed to file some required forms, contacting a professional is even more important.
-A tax professional will be able to review your situation, determine whether you have failed to file important forms and help you explore your options for resolving any issues you have with the IRS.
+A tax professional will be able to review your situation.
+Determine whether you have failed to file important forms.
+And help you explore your options for resolving any issues you have with the IRS.

 Help for Expats

 Anyone who owns a foreign asset or account may be required to file Form 8938 and/or FBAR.
-However, these forms are most often required from expats who live outside the United States but are still responsible for paying U.S. taxes.
+However, these forms are most often required from ex-pats who live outside the United States but are still responsible for paying U.S. taxes.

 Expats deal with many other unique tax requirements as well.
-While most countries tax only the income that is earned within their borders, the United States requires people living abroad to report and pay taxes on the money they earn outside the country.
+While most countries tax only the income earned within their borders, the United States requires people living abroad to report and pay taxes on the money they earn outside the country.

 Thus, most expats are still required to file a tax return even when they do not earn any money from or within the United States.
 Furthermore, some ex-pats may even be liable for paying state taxes.
 Failing to pay these taxes or file the appropriate forms can lead to serious problems in the future.

 If you are an expat living abroad, you need to consult an expat tax firm for assistance.
 A firm with experience and expertise in this area will be able to review your situation.
 And explain all of your tax filing and payment requirements.
 The right professionals will also be able to help you complete all of the required paperwork promptly.